rcfdtools/R.SAWB/README.md

 * Gif animations for time-series data map
 * Scientific Markdown report for each PPOI and data source.
 (Note: SPI can run with CRU or EAR5 datasets.
 The current AWB script only works with EAR-5 monthly datasets).
 AWB results links.
 AWB variable description obtained from Model Builder
 * General localization map (polygon and point)
+* Plot atmospheric basin and atmospheric watershed areas
+* Merged atmospheric basin shapefiles into a unique shapefile

 ## System configuration for big NetCDF files over Windows 11